 The Youth Services Department functions as a children’s and young adult services area.
-Providing recreational and information materials for children, preschool through grade twelve, and materials of interest to parents, educators, students, writers, artists, and others concerned with children’s literature and book illustration.
+Providing recreational and informational materials for children, preschool through grade twelve, and materials of interest to parents, educators, students, writers, artists, and others concerned with children’s literature and book illustration.
 Our Youth Services librarian is always glad to help you or your child to find just the right reading material to match the child's interest and reading level.
 Please don't hesitate to contact us with requests, questions, or feedback.

-Early Literacy Kits: Coming spring 2023
+Early Literacy Kits: Coming Summer of 2023

 Bag or Basket of Books: In a hurry but want new books to read?
 Let us do it for you!
 We will prepare a bag of books for you to pick up or will bring it to your car.
 Life can be busy, so let us help you keep your library visit simple!